noxymon/amani/README.md

 # AMANI
-AMANI is Akademi IMANI, Open Couse for everyone :)
+AMANI is Akademi IMANI, Open Course for everyone :)